-Bellingham is a somewhat ethnically-diverse city.
+Bellingham is a very ethnically-diverse city.
 The people who call Bellingham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bellingham residents report their race to be White, followed by Asian.
 Important ancestries of people in Bellingham include Irish, English, Norwegian, and Scottish.

 The most common language spoken in Bellingham is English.
 Other important languages spoken here include Spanish and Langs. of India.